Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 Procedure for an Unqualified Student to Participate in Commencement

 Students who will complete their degree requirements by completing the Capstone project in the summer semester following commencement may be eligible to participate in the May commencement ceremony as a "Walk Only" candidate provided they file a Declaration of Intent to Graduate form showing project approval as achievable by the August immediately following commencement.
-The Declaration of Intent to Graduate form must be approved by the student's Capstone Committee and the Dean of Graduate Studies.
+The Declaration of Intent to Graduate form must be approved by the student's Capstone Committee and the Associate Provost of Academic Affairs.

 GRADUATE PROGRAM General POLICIES